 - Heat large skillet over medium high heat.
 Add butter.
 Sprinkle fish fillets with salt, pepper and smoked paprika, then dust lightly in flour.
 Once the pan is hot, place seasoned halibut fillets in the pan and sear on medium high for 3-4 minutes, until golden brown.
 Flip and cook for additional 2 minutes, or until fillets are cooked through.
 (Cook times will vary based on the thickness of your fillets.
 Monitor and test fillets for doneness.)

-- To serve family-style, pour the corn ragu onto a serving plate.
+- To serve family-style, pour the corn ragout onto a serving plate.
 Place pan-seared halibut fillets around the platter.
-Scatter the steamed clams in the shell over the corn and fish.
 Garnish with additional fresh cilantro and lime wedges.
 Serve with crusty bread and a simple Tossed Salad.

 Notes